kirthan18/Hadoop-AnagramSolver/README.md

 (above command builds the 1.0-SNAPSHOT jar)

 # prerequisites
 Assume you have hadoop installed on your machine.
-Follow <a href='http://ragrawal.wordpress.com/2012/04/28/installing-hadoop-on-mac-osx-lion/'>this</a> guide if you%27re developing on MAC
+Follow <a href='http://ragrawal.wordpress.com/2012/04/28/installing-hadoop-on-mac-osx-lion/'>this</a> guide if you're developing on Mac

 # useful commands